Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 - Materials:

-- Hybrid Options: Fiberglass and carbon are two speeds and two strengths in one – combine them and balance them.
+- Hybrid Options: Fiberglass and carbon are two speeds and two strengths in one – combine and balance them.

 - Points: Fish are securely secured with barbed tips and won't slip off after being successfully shot.